 The Board of Directors has the authority to waive an eligibility rule when, in the opinion of the Board, the rule fails to accomplish the purpose for which it is intended.
-This request must be completed and submitted by an administrator of the school in which the student is enrolled and will be attending.
+This request must be completed and submitted by the principal of the school the student will be attending.
 The request should include any hardship that has a bearing on the case.
 The order for review will be as follows:

 - a.
 The Executive Director will first consider each case after they receive an Eligibility Regulation Waiver form. - b.
-If warranted, an eligibility committee of the Board will consider each case after they receive an Eligibility Regulation Waiver form. - c.
-At the school's request, an appeal committee, consisting of Board and community members who did not hear the first appeal, will then consider the case. - 8-6-1 A written notification of the decision will be sent from the Executive Director.
-The decision of the eligibility is final
+An eligibility committee of the Board will consider each case after they receive an Eligibility Regulation Waiver form. - c.
+An appeal committee, consisting of Board and community members who did not hear the first appeal will then consider the case. - 8-6-1 A written notification of the decision will be sent from the Executive Director.
+The decision of the eligibility is final.